Is FIFA 22 cross platform for PS4 and PS5?

-Is there FIFA 22 cross platform play on PS4 and PS5?
-Now that FIFA 22 is available on PS Plus – for both PS4 and PS5 – throughout May 2022, it’s a fair question to ask, particularly if you’ve got mates you want to play FIFA 22 against on the pitch using different PlayStation consoles.
+If you're wondering if you can play FIFA 22 cross platform on PS4 and PS5 then we can tell you.
+Now that FIFA 22 is on PS Plus throughout May 2022, it’s a fair to ask if there is FIFA 22 cross platform play between PS4 and PS5?
+Especially if you've got mates on different PlayStation consoles and you all want to play FIFA 22 against one another.
 Unfortunately, it’s not good news for PS4 and PS5 players, but some upcoming crossplay tests might actually bring Xbox players into the fold in the future.
 Here’s what you need to know about FIFA 22 cross platform for PS4, PS5, and even Xbox.

 Does FIFA 22 have cross platform play?